 Cook your macaroni, add your favorite condiments and you have macaroni salad.

 Don’t talk to me about carbs because when the hankering for that comforting taste of pickles, mayo and pasta comes, there is no turning the head, so I make it and savor it for the moment.

 It’s that simple.

-Mr Murray loves the eggs.
-I hard boil them and it makes the mix a bit more creamier, but for those with health issues with eggs, you can leave those out.
+I hard boil the eggs and it makes the mix a bit more creamier, but for those with health issues with eggs, you can leave those out.
 I take the yolks out of half the eggs and give them to Mr. Murray.
 Then I think I am healthier…right?
 Right.

 Sometimes we have to take a break from the gourmet and dive into the memory of tastes from the past, and macaroni salad has been a household favorite of many for decades.
 I still love it and it is a Mrs. Shecky favorite food for Summer time.